czbiohub-sf/2024-accs-pub/README.md

 ### System documentation

-- [Manuals](https://drive.google.com/drive/folders/1MgdO0HoPbRsYp-P-zQJTYHPDtVA4qac9?usp=drive_link) for building ACCS and the Cell Counting Imager (Google Drive)
+- Manuals for building ACCS and the Cell Counting Imager: (see below)
 - [CAD models](https://cad.onshape.com/documents/f7aeac8a6b627cec67d3facc) for the Cell Counting Imager and CCI flow cell (OnShape)

 ### Software repos